openos365/.github/profile/README.md

-## openos365

 # Welcome to Openos365 Community

 ## 1 what？

-Openos365 is an open source Community dedicated to easy-to-use pre-installed , pre-configed, customizing development and test os images
+Openos365 is an open source Community dedicated to create easy-to-use pre-installed , pre-configed, customizing development and test os images

 ## 2 why?
 [What is it good for?]